encse/finger/README.md

 journalctl -u myapp
 ```

-### Set up Nginx as a wss proxy
+### Nginx as a wss proxy

-If you want to access the websocket through ssl, you need set up a proxy that terminates the SSL connection and forwards the requests to the finger service.
+If you want to access the websocket through SSL, you need set up a proxy that terminates the SSL connection and forwards the requests to the finger service on localhost.

 Supposed that the `websocket_port` is set to the 7979 in your `config.js` adjust your nginx config file like this: